MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ## Determine disk space for the upgrade process

 For the upgrade process, be sure that you have enough disk space before you begin.
-To determine the disk space required for the upgrade, you need to find the size of the largest table for all [!INCLUDE[prodshort](../includes/prodshort.md)] databases.
+To determine the disk space required for the upgrade, you need to find the size of the largest table for all Dynamics GP databases.
 To determine disk space, use Microsoft SQL Server Management Studio for Microsoft SQL Server.

 ![displays a lightbulb to indication tips and tricks.](media/lightbulb.png "Lightbulb symbol")You can download an upgrade preparation script that will help you determine the disk space requirements from <https://mbs.microsoft.com/customersource/northamerica/GP/support/hot-topics/HOT_TOPIC_MDGP2018Upgrade>.